Wigan Warriors: Club crest

-SUPPORTERS are nowadays usually granted only to the great cities, but Wigan's ancient importance has been thereby recognised, the lions giving the distinction to a highly dignified and privileged coat of arms.
+Supporters are nowadays usually granted only to the great cities, but Wigan's ancient importance has been thereby recognised, the lions giving the distinction to a highly dignified and privileged coat of arms.
 There is a final feature of unusual interest.
 The branches of the mountain ash held in the lion's paws add something to the conventional "mantling" or flowered scrolls which usually ornament armorial bearings.
 The design of the floriation is usually a matter for the artist and without heraldic significance.
 But in the case of Wigan's arms, the mountain ash, known in the northern dialects as the Wiggin or Wigan Tree, forms a "rebus" or pun on the name of the town, and has the advantage of giving further symbolism to an already significant coat.
 The rebus has tradition behind it, for the Wiggin Tree is a conspicuous feature of several of the town's mediaeval seals.

 The motto adopted "Ancient and Loyal" is in keeping with the arms.
-For a great many years Wigan has on all occasions, official and unofficial, invariably referred to itself as the "Ancient and Loyal Borough," but few are aware that authority for its use can be found in the Charter of Charles II. - the governing charter of the town down to the Municipal Corporations Act of 1835.
-In that Charter Wigan is designated by the King "an ancient borough" and granted a "special token of our favour for its loyalty to us," so that nothing could be more fitting than its adoption as the town's motto.
+For a great many years Wigan has on all occasions, official and unofficial, invariably referred to itself as the "Ancient and Loyal Borough," but few are aware that authority for its use can be found in the charter of Charles II, the governing charter of the town until the Municipal Corporations Act 1835.
+In that charter Wigan is designated by the king "an ancient borough" and granted a "special token of our favour for its loyalty to us," so that nothing could be more fitting than its adoption as the town's motto.

 On 1 November 2020, the club changed its crest to a new design.
 The club drew inspiration for the Warrior design element of the badge from the Brigantes who were Celtic Britons and controlled a large part of Northern England, including Wigan, in pre-Roman times.
 The name Brigantes became synonymous with the most fervent elements of the club's support base dating back to the early 2010s.

-The Shield element of the new logo is taken from the original club crest as is the Ancient & Loyal motto with the circular shape of the badge emulating the shape of the Northern Soul logo.
-Wigan had a vibrant Northern Soul scene back in the 1960s when the Northern Soul music and dance movement first emerged.

-The background features the club's famous Cherry and White hoops which interestingly is incorporated into the club crest for the first time.
+The shield element of the new logo is taken from the original club crest as is the Ancient & Loyal motto with the circular shape of the badge emulating the shape of the Northern soul logo.
+Wigan had a vibrant Northern soul scene back in the 1960s when the Northern soul music and dance movement first emerged.
+The background features the club's famous Cherry and White hoops which was incorporated into the club crest for the first time.
 The date of the club's foundation is also included on the club badge for the first time.

 Kit manufacturers and sponsors

 Current kit

-The current kit is made by Hummel.
-The main shirt sponsor is Open Exchange and their logo appears on the front of the home and away jerseys.
+The current kit and teamwear as of the 2025 season will be manufacturer by Kappa, following the end of contract with Hummel who manufactured the kits and teamwear from 2020 until the end of the 2023 season.
+The main shirt sponsor is Greenmount Projects and their logo appears on the front of the home and away jerseys.

 Teams

-As well as the men's team the club for 2022 also encompasses 10 other teams:
+As well as the men's team the club for 2024 also encompasses 11 other teams: